 The idea that humans are on autopilot a lot of the time is not new in psychological research, and it's probably not new to you.
-So many of the self-improvement soundbites that are written and rewritten in our feeds and on our Pinterest boards revolve around the idea that freedom comes from unchaining ourselves from the routines of the everyday.
+So many of the self-improvement soundbites that are written and rewritten in our media feeds revolve around the idea that freedom comes from unchaining ourselves from the routines of the everyday.
 But, something very valuable gets lost in these pithy reminders.

 Logically, what falls out of this kind of thinking, is something akin to mindfulness.
 The notion that we should spend time working to identify our unconscious biases, and strengthen our critical thinking.
 By learning how System 1 works, we can help System 2 to be more effective (or, just participate more).
 In short, we should endeavour to be slow, deliberate, and considered as we make our decisions.
 We must control our automatic thinking.
 And of course, as this message gets diluted over time, we start to believe that the speedy and subconscious System 1 is our hidden enemy.

 Who's the real bad guy here?Let's me ask you something.
 If you were put in charge of your breathing, instead of the unconscious mechanism that usually does the job, would you be better at it?
 What about your heartbeat?
 There's a scary thought.
 Do you know what peristalsis is?
 Do you want to be in conscious control of moving your food from your stomach to your toilet bowl?
 I would suggest not.
 Why do we treat our thinking so differently from these other automatic processes?